bsamek/evergreen-wiki/Commit-Queue.md

 > What will the commit message be with the squash merge strategy?

 For PR mode, the commit message is the title of the PR with the PR number appended to the end.
-In CLI mode the message is specified with the `--message` option, or the branch name by default.
+In CLI mode the message is specified with the `--message` option, or the commit message name by default.